- ALS 5155 - Global Agroecosystems - Wilson and Maltais-Landy

 AGR 6353: Cytogenetics (3) Prereq: AGR 3303.
 Genetic variability with emphasis on interrelationships of cytologic and genetic concepts.
 Chromosome structure and number, chromosomal aberrations, apomixes, and application of cytogenetic principles.
 Offered fall term in odd-numbered years.

 AGR 6422C: Environmental Crop Nutrition (3) Prereq: BOT 3503.
 Design of cost-effective and environmentally sound crop nutrient management strategies.
 Diagnostic nutrient analysis, nutrient uptake, BMPs, and sustainable agriculture.
-Offered fall term.
+Offered fall term On Campus or Online.

 PLS 6623: Invasion Ecology (3) Prereq: PCB 3043C, PLS 4601, or equivalent.
 Mechanisms and hypotheses to explain biological invasions.
 Impacts of invasions on communities and ecosystems, management approaches, design and analysis of experiments.
 Offered spring term in even-numbered years.